calihuddleston/Note-Taker/README.md

 A standard note taking application.
 Users are able to write notes with a title and description of the note.
 Notes can be saved, updated, and deleted.
 Successful use of front and back-end technologies to provide an application that is able to save data, retrieve that data, and update/delete.

+## Features:

+This application has the following features:
+- User can write a note by editing the Note Title and Note Text.
+- The application provides the feature of saving the note by clicking the save icon in the upper right corner.
+- Once the note is saved - the user has the ability to see it on the left side.
+- If the user no longer wants/needs the note - the user has the ability to delete the note by clicking the trash icon.

 ## Installation: